Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II Technosignatures, and the Kardashev-Sagan-Nakamoto Resolution: The Kardashev Conundrum and the Kardashev--Sagan--Nakamoto Model

-where $\mathcal{H}(t)$ is the yearly average Bitcoin network hashrate in Hash\,s$^{-1}$.
-We use the Bitcoin hashrate because it is the only \emph{publicly auditable, unforgeable, and continuously updated} global measure of computational proof-of-work \citep{nak2009}, fulfilling the requirement of \citet{sagan73} that the Kardashev state variable be sensitive to the ``security of vast quantities of information.''
-No free parameter is added to the model: the renormalization is a ratio of two independently measured physical quantities.
+where $H(t)$ is the yearly average Bitcoin network hashrate in $\mathrm{Hash\,s^{-1}}$.
+We use the Bitcoin hashrate because it is the only publicly auditable, unforgeable, and continuously updated global record of proof-of-work computation \citep{Nakamoto2009}, fulfilling the requirement of \citet{Sagan1973} that the Kardashev state variable be sensitive to the ``security of vast quantities of information.''
+The \emph{choice} of this denominator is a modelling decision rather than a forced one --- other normalisations (global FLOPS, total computing energy) would yield different trajectories, as discussed in Section~\ref{sec:limitations} --- but once the denominator is fixed the renormalisation introduces no fitted parameter, being a ratio of two independently measured physical quantities.

-\textbf{Statistical motivation.} The variable transformation $P \to \mathscr{B} = P/\mathcal{H}$ is not a Box--Cox power transformation of $P$ \citep{BoxCox1964}, which would remain within the family of functional forms fitted to the original variable.
-It is instead a \emph{ratio normalization} by an external physically motivated quantity, taking the analysis outside the Box--Cox family.
-The KSN variable $\mathscr{B}(t)$. is our proposal for the correct extensive variable of the Kardashev scale.
+\paragraph{Statistical motivation} The variable transformation $P \to B = P/H$ is not a Box--Cox power transformation of $P$ \citep{BoxCox1964}, which would remain within the family of functional forms fitted to the original variable.
+It is instead a ratio normalisation by an external physically motivated quantity, taking the analysis outside the Box--Cox family.
+The KSN variable $B(t)$ is our proposal for the correct extensive variable of the Kardashev scale.

-\textbf{Concurrent work.} Complementary work from the quantum-computing perspective has recently examined Bitcoin mining as a Kardashev-scale problem \citep{DallaireDemers2026}, demonstrating that quantum-accelerated Bitcoin mining at current network difficulty would require a fleet of $\sim 10^{23}$ physical qubits drawing $\sim 10^{25}\,\mathrm{W}$ --- resources consistent with a Kardashev Type~II civilisation.
+\paragraph{Concurrent work} Complementary work from the quantum-computing perspective has recently examined Bitcoin mining as a Kardashev-scale problem \citep{DallaireDemers2026}, demonstrating that quantum-accelerated Bitcoin mining at current network difficulty would require a fleet of $\sim10^{23}$ physical qubits drawing $\sim10^{25}$~W --- resources consistent with a Kardashev Type~II civilisation.
 Their result places an upper bound on quantum-mining feasibility: the resource requirements are so extreme that practical quantum mining collapses under hardware, error-correction, and fleet-logistics overheads.
 Our analysis is methodologically distinct --- we use the Bitcoin hashrate as an empirical proxy for global classical proof-of-work and renormalise the Kardashev state variable accordingly --- but shares the use of proof-of-work infrastructure as a natural bridge between civilisational energy and irreversible computation.